HarveyEllis/loan-amount-example-quarkus/README.md

 # Caveats

+There are a number of caveats

+Architecture and design

+- obviously this is overly complicated for what it does, but it does show kafka
-- would do proper event storming
+- would do proper event storming to come up with the events
+- would have a proper delete record system
+- might not go this granular - have a single loans service?
+- you'd probably want to do way more validation on the balances and accounts if you were going to do loans properly - want to have some kind double entry bookkeeping system really?
+- maybe you'd have libraries for things like the domain model, and not put it in the same repo as the actual services

+Deployments

+- the properties in each of
+- would have a helm chart, jenkinsfile or something else to deploy it wit

+Testing

-- would make helm more variable
+- would do more testing
 - would want to decide on tests - cucumber? or just system tests?

-might not go this granular - have a single loans service?
+Project structure

+## Potential future directions

+- Fulfilment and payments stubs
+- Making offers to people
+- Storing those offers

 - the rationale for not doing this is that you would have the requests looking in the offers table which is something I don't think should really happen.

 things like payments would do fulfilment etc